 *The Inca Trail to Machu Picchu is a world famous adventure, everyday 150 hikers and 350 tour staff set out to conquer the Inca trail.

 ** The 4 and 5 day Inca trail hikes are over 44k or 28m of adventure.
-Pass by numerous Incan ruins, over tall mountain passes, finally arriving at the Lost Incan city of Machu Picchu.
+Pass by numerous Incan ruins, over tall mountain passes, finally arriving at the Lost Inca city of Machu Picchu.

 *** Many people from around the world flock to Machu Picchu to fulfil the trip of a lifetime.
 For the Inca Trail staff its more than adventure its a source of income, a lifeline, and a invaluable part of their cultural heritage.